 - 1.5 pints Baby heirloom tomatoes

-- 1 33oz jar Artichoke hearts (drained)
+- 1 33 oz jar Artichoke hearts drained

-- 4 packs Mozzarella snacking cheese (about 12 balls)
+- 4 packs Mozzarella snacking cheese about 12 balls

-- 6-8 qty Fresh basil leaves
+- 6-8 qty Basil leaves fresh

-- ½ qty Lemon (juice of)
+- ½ qty Lemon juice of

-- ½ teaspoon Salt (for pasta boil)
+- ½ teaspoon Salt

-- ¼ teaspoon Pepper (or to taste)
+- ¼ teaspoon Pepper

 Instructions